nya3jp/tast/docs/howto.md

 [Codelab #3]: codelab_3.md

 ### Waiting in tests
-To check some condition it is sometimes necessary to wait until certain changes have been processed in Chrome OS.
+To check some condition it is sometimes necessary to wait until certain changes have been processed in ChromeOS.
 For such cases the [testing.Poll] function should be used instead of sleeping in tests, as it does not introduce unnecessary delays and race conditions in integration tests.
 See also [Context and timeouts].
 ```
 // Wait until the condition is true.
 if err := testing.Poll(ctx, func(ctx context.Context) error {